The Cathedral School, Llandaff: Buildings and Expansion

 The original part of the School House was the old house of the Bishop of Llandaff before becoming a school.
 It is by far the oldest part of the school, and remains a Grade II listed building.
 The School Chapel was built in 1859 attached to the original School House building.
 It is dedicated to St. Nicholas (the patron saint of children) and St. Mary (the embodiment of parenting).

 The School House has had the addition of a refectory, library and IT suites over the years, as well as the addition of a staff room.
 The Jubilee Building, Sports Hall, Gloucester Building, Pavilion, The Lodge, Sixth Form Centre, Woodard Building, and Memorial Hall are all more recent separate additions to the school as its enrolment and age range have expanded.

 The Lodge, having had many uses in the decades before, was renovated and extended in 2013.
 This is used as the main building for the nursery and infant pupils.

 The Sixth Form Centre was renovated and completed in 2013.
 The original building was the old Headmaster's House, which had since been vacated.
 The Sixth Form Centre serves as the main hub for students in Year 12 and 13, and the new building provided more space for study and relaxation.

 The newer Woodard Building was completed in 2014.
 This was built on the site of the old nursery building once nursery pupils had moved to the Lodge.
 The Woodard Building includes 11 new classrooms: 2 biology laboratories, 3 rooms for languages, and 6 rooms for humanities.

 The Memorial Hall was completed in 2017, opened on the site of a previous hall owned by Llandaff Cathedral.
 This is now used for the daily education of the nursery and infant pupils, and their lunch arrangements.
 Before the original hall was demolished, there was controversy over a number of local children's play groups being evicted from the new building, with the site being sold by Llandaff Cathedral primarily for financial reasons.

-Past students
+Roald Dahl

 Author Roald Dahl (1916-1990) was a pupil at the school during the early to mid 1920s.
 He was involved in the "Great Mouse Plot of 1924", which he later described in his autobiography, Boy: Tales of Childhood, where he and a group of friends placed a dead mouse in a sweet jar at a local shop with an unpopular elderly female owner.
 The shopkeeper later informed the school's headmaster of the incident.
 This is the first of numerous occasions in which he outlines in great detail the perceived cruelty of corporal punishment in the schools he attended.
 The headmaster at this time was T. R. Coombes.
 He caned Dahl and his friends in his office after the shopkeeper came into the school and identified them.